 The Roman Empire has always been characterized by conquest, fraud, slavery and their wealth was based on robbery.
 It was always designed to subjugate, control, regulate and dominate the free individual.
 Thus Germanicism in all its forms was from the beginning the antithesis of this and stood in the way of world domination.

 So after the Teutons brought down the first Rome, the Roman idea continued to proliferate in the depths, was taken up as a tool by the Roman Church, and slowly crept unnoticed back up into the restructured peoples.
 The papacy spread and when the willing stooge Charlemagne, greedy for the glory of becoming an emperor in papal grace, was offered this opportunity by the conquest of the free peoples.
 He succeeded in this and it became the first great blow against the people.

 Rome fell through the Germanic tribes, but it also infected them like a slow-growing virus, and thus also later attacked Germania like a mold, slowly taking over the house.

-The revenge of the Roman Empire, which began its first great victory with the destruction of Irminsul, sacred to the Germanic peoples, by Charles the "Great".
-This wound bleeds until today in the souls of the people. (for this I can gladly read this article "the original wound" recommended here - it explains one of the reasons for the current "Duckmäusertum" of the Germans).
+The revenge of the Roman Empire, which began its first great victory with the destruction of Irminsul, sacred to the Germanic peoples, by Charlemagne.
+This wound continues to bleed in people's souls to this day.
+(I would like to read this article about this)the original wound” recommend here – it explains one of the reasons for the current “duckmouse” of the Germans).